 (Courtesy of Minard Coons)

-Some eleven years later, screen writer Oliver Drake adapted the plot of RWS into a Charlie Chan Monogram production entitled, THE FEATHERED SERPENT.
-In the B&W still above, a graying and moustached Livingston is shown at Monogram Pictures in the late 1940s.
-From L-to-R are Keye Luke, Beverly Jons, Nils Asther, Roland Winters (as Charlie Chan), Carol Forman, Livingston and Erville Alderson in THE FEATHERED SERPENT (Monogram, 1948).
+About eleven years after RIDERS OF THE WHISTLING SKULL, screen writer Oliver Drake adapted the plot for the Charlie Chan mystery THE FEATHERED SERPENT (Monogram, 1948).
+And a graying and moustached Bob Livingston was in that film.
+From L-to-R are Keye Luke, Beverly Jons, Nils Asther, Roland Winters (as Charlie Chan), Carol Forman, Bob Livingston and Erville Alderson.

 B western expert Les Adams added some additional tidbits about this Mesquiteers' film: